M1ckB/til/T-SQL/database-integrity.md

 # Database Integrity

-SQL Server has a Database Console Commands (DBCC) that checks the physical and logical integrity of all the objects in a database.
+SQL Server has a Database Console Command (DBCC) that checks the physical and logical integrity of all objects in a database.
 This can be used to detect *storage corruption*.

 Use the query below to see when the last integrity check was run on e.g. the database `AdventureWorks`: